 - Difficulty in managing highs and lows

-- Fear of hypoglycaemia, especially at night
+- Fear of hypoglycaemia, especially at night and after sports

 - Outside targeted HbA1c levels